 Current Vaccination Eligibility: Everyone 16+

-Virus statistics: Public Health – Seattle & King County (PHSKC) reports 113 positive cases of COVID-19 on Vashon since the pandemic began, with no change since the last edition.
+Virus statistics: Public Health – Seattle & King County (PHSKC) reports 116 positive cases of COVID-19 on Vashon since the pandemic began, an increase of three since the last edition.

 VASHON VACCINATION AVAILABILITY